arnaudduval/yeti/doc/source/theory/embedded_sensitivities.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this part, we express the derivative of inverse mapping :math:`\frac{\partial \xi}{\partial X}` and :math:`\frac{\partial \theta}{\partial \xi}`
-with respect to a quantity named :math:`\Lambda` which can be eitehr the coordinates of control points of the hull or the embedded entity.
+with respect to a quantity named :math:`\Lambda` which can be either the coordinates of control points of the hull or the embedded entity.

 We start with: